|NOTE 1:Basis of Presentation and Summary of Significant Accounting and Reporting Policies

 Research and development costs are expensed as incurred.
 Research and development costs consist primarily of payroll and related costs, materials and supplies used in the development of new products, and fees paid to third parties that conduct certain research and development activities on behalf of the Company.
 In addition, acquisitions of assets to be consumed in research and development, with no alternative future use, are expensed as incurred as research and development costs.
 Software development costs incurred in the research and development of new products are expensed as incurred until technological feasibility is established.

 Costs incurred in filing, prosecuting and maintaining patents (principally legal fees) are expensed as incurred and recorded within general and administrative expenses on the Consolidated Statements of Operations.
-Such costs aggregated approximately $322,000 and $203,000 for the years ended December 31, 2020 and 2019, respectively.
+Such costs aggregated to approximately $410,000 and $202,000 for the years ended December 31, 2022 and 2021, respectively.

 The Company records the fair value of non-cash stock-based compensation costs for stock options related to the 2019 Stock Incentive Plan (“2019 Plan”).
 The Company estimates the fair value of stock options using a Black-Scholes option valuation model.
 This model requires the input of subjective assumptions including expected stock price volatility, expected life and estimated forfeitures of each award.
 The Company uses the straight-line method to amortize the fair value over the requisite service period of the award, which is generally equal to the vesting period.
 These assumptions consist of estimates of future market conditions, which are inherently uncertain, and therefore are subject to management's judgment.